Robotic Surgery: A New Era in Medical Science

 Robotic surgery is used in many invasive procedures:

-• Prostate Surgery: Its accuracy and control make it popular for prostate surgery.
+• Prostate Surgery: Precision and control make this form of prostate surgery popular among doctors.

-• Cardiothoracic Surgery: It improves accuracy and control during heart and lung surgeries like mitral valve repair and coronary artery bypass.
+• Cardiothoracic Surgery: It facilitates accuracy and control during heart and lung surgeries such as mitral valve repair or coronary artery bypass.

-• Colorectal Surgery: It improves accuracy and control during colon excision and rectal cancer surgery.
+• Colorectal Surgery: Colorectal surgery provides improved accuracy and control when performing colon excision and rectal cancer surgery.

 Limitations of Robotic Surgery